kamazoun/100-days-of-ML-challenge/log.md

 Day 3: January 20, 2019
-Today's Progress:
+Today's Progress: Today, during the hour allocated to ML, I browsed some resources.

-Next step:
+Next step: Assign more time per day to learn more about Python and TensorFlow libraries and API that will be used during the study

-Thoughts:
+Thoughts: RAS

-Link to work:
+Link to work: RAS